Categories of Special Interest

 In Use As

-Terraced two-bay four-storey former house, built c.1740, with ground floor combined with that of No. 55 into single commercial unit.
+Terraced two-bay four-storey former house, built c.1780, with ground floor of this and No. 55 combined into single commercial unit.
+Now in use as shop and flats.
 Roof concealed behind brick parapet with granite coping.
 Replacement uPVC rainwater goods with hopper.
-Red brick walling laid to Flemish bond to upper floors and having stepped quoins to either side.
-Diminishing square-headed window openings with brick voussoirs, painted rendered reveals, granite sills and two-over-two pane timber sliding sash windows throughout.
+Red brick walling laid to Flemish bond to upper floors.
+Diminishing square-headed window openings with brick voussoirs, painted rendered reveals, granite sills and six-over-six pane timber sliding sash windows throughout.
 Modern timber shopfront.
-Replacement timber door to west side serving upper floors.